dydra/http-api-tests/README.md

-note that, given the [discussion](http://www.openrdf.org/issues/browse/SES-895) on the openrdf topic, the designator for a directly referenced named graph in a sesame request uri is the literal url. that is, it includes the "/repositories" text.
+note that, given the [discussion](http://www.openrdf.org/issues/browse/SES-895) on the openrdf topic, the designator for a directly referenced named graph in a sesame request URI is the literal URL. that is, it includes the "/repositories" text.

 > The SPARQL 1.1 Graph Store HTTP Protocol is supported on a per-repository basis.
 > The functionality is accessible at <SESAME_URL>/repositories/<ID>/rdf-graphs/service